rabbit72/single-source/README.md

 ### Not only pyproject.toml
-You can use `single-source` even you still store the version of your library in `setup.py` or in any other `utf-8` encoded text file.
+You can use `single-source` even if you still store the version of your library in `setup.py` or in any other `utf-8` encoded text file.

 >First, try without custom `regex`, probably it can parse the version